-A car accident settlement is settlement about a dispute of a car accident.
-When a car accident settlement comes into my office, often times it has to do with a personal injury.
-This means that somebody was injured as the result of a car accident.
-When in an accident after calling for emergency services, it's best to call a experienced personal injury attorney to alert them of your accident as soon as possible.
+A car accident settlement is a settlement of a dispute over a car accident.
+When a car accident settlement comes into my office, oftentimes it has to do with a personal injury.
+This means that somebody was injured as a result of a car accident.
+When in an accident after calling for emergency services, it's best to call an experienced personal injury attorney to alert them of your accident as soon as possible.
 The value of the case in a car accident settlement is based on multiple factors.
 These factors include:

 What is Pain & Suffering?

-You may be able to recieve financial compensation for any physical or mental/psychological suffering you have experienced caused by your accident.
+You may be able to receive financial compensation for any physical or mental/psychological suffering you have experienced caused by your accident.

 Who Pays for Past Medical Bills?

 Immediately after an accident, it is important to understand what a settlement offer is.
 You are entitled to recover past medical bills that are directly related to the accident.
 These include doctor bills, hospital bills, emergency room treatment bills, ambulance services, nursing services, pharmaceutical receipts, physical therapy bills, and more.
 Additionally, personal injury protection (PIP) should cover up to $10,000 worth of medical bills.